Lake Argentino: Flora and fauna

-Of the roughly 10-15 reptile species recorded in the vicinity of Lago Argentino, the majority of them are lizards (Squamata) of the generas Diplolaemus and Liolaemus, including several species of tree "iguanas", smooth-headed and smooth-throated lizards.
+Of the roughly 10-15 reptile species recorded in the vicinity of Lago Argentino, the majority of them are lizards (Squamata) of the genera Diplolaemus and Liolaemus, including several species of tree "iguanas", smooth-headed and smooth-throated lizards.

 Anurans (frogs and toads) that inhabit the lake include Alsodes coppingeri, the Eden Harbour toad (Nannophryne variegata), the large four-eyed frog (Pleurodema bufoninum), Nibaldo's wood frog (Batrachyla nibaldoi), and the Puerto Eden frog (Chaltenobatrachus grandisonae).

 Climate

 Argentino Lake has a cold desert climate (Köppen BWk).